hicranA/partsUnlimitedDW/README.md

 ## Project Summary:
 The primary objective of this project is to create a concep data-warehouse project using slowly changing dimensional.

+**Project Objective**
+The primary objective of this project is to create a concept data warehouse project using a slowly changing dimension approach.
+I will identify the business requirements by formulating specific business questions that the data warehouse will help answer.
+Based on these requirements, I will develop a consolidated ERD schema for the data warehouse.

+I will focus on storing and analyzing data related to EV charging stations, product information, customer purchases, and geographic location.
+To accomplish this, I will use a slowly changing dimension approach to ensure that data is properly tracked over time.
+Specifically, I will use SCD Type 2 to track changes to the customer's location, SCD Type 3 to track changes to the EV product information, and SCD Type 1 to track changes to the charging station information.

+Finally, I will use Tableau and Postgres SQL to create reports that will help the business make data-driven decisions based on the data stored in the data warehouse.
+By using a consolidated ERD schema and slowly changing dimensions, I will ensure that the data warehouse accurately reflects the business needs and can be used to provide valuable insights to the organization.